Dell Unity XT vs Lenovo ThinkSystem DM Series comparison

 More Dell Unity XT Pros →

 "The most valuable feature of Lenovo ThinkSystem DM Series is its capability to tier to the cloud, such as Microsoft Azure or Amazon AWS.
-Additionally, the integration is good and they are user-friendly.""Ability to cluster two storages together with HA availability.""The most valuable feature of the Lenovo ThinkSystem DM Series is its ability to store data well.""The price of this solution is good.""The FlexClone feature is the solution's most valuable aspect.""We are satisfied with the stability.""The solution offers very good reliable systems and storage for our clients.""The product’s quality of service guarantees the performance of each workload."
+Additionally, the integration is good and they are user-friendly.""The solution offers very good reliable systems and storage for our clients.""Ability to cluster two storages together with HA availability.""The FlexClone feature is the solution's most valuable aspect.""The most valuable feature of the Lenovo ThinkSystem DM Series is its ability to store data well.""Last year, I did a DM Series installation with my colleague, and this installation was effortless because we had Lenovo support on the phone, so it was easy to get help if we had any problems.""We are satisfied with the stability.""Scalable and stable storage array."

 More Lenovo ThinkSystem DM Series Pros →